 Students will be given documents describing the health and safety polices when they join.
 They will also be given a lecture during the induction period on this area.
 We attach great importance to safe working and to our emergency procedures in case of fire etc. Please ensure you know about the position of fire exits etc. and read the information you are given.
-The university Safety Adviser is melanie.j.taylor@manchester.ac.uk
+The School of Physics and Astronomy Health and Safety Adviser is Nicola.
+Hutchings@manchester.ac.uk